-The first experimental test of QKD using the BB84 protocol was reported in~\cite{Bennett1992d} using weak coherent pulses for emulating single-photon states.
-However, it was pointed out that such realization is vulnerable to photon-number splitting attack (also known as beam splitting attack) allowing an eavesdropper to exploit multi-photon pulses for error-free interception of key bits.
-It was later shown~\cite{Brassard2000} that such an attack in combination with limited detection efficiency and dark counts (when a photo-detector, working in the Geiger mode, produces a fake click in the absence of an incoming photon), strongly limits the practical applicability of QKD.
-To overcome the limitation, modified QKD protocols were proposed, such as SARG~\cite{Scarani2004}, in which every key bit is encoded into a pair of non-orthogonal states, hence reducing the efficiency of photon-number splitting attack for an eavesdropper, or the decoy-state protocol~\cite{Hwang2003}, using additional multi-photon states to detect the splitting.
-These developments enabled numerous experimental realizations of QKD in long-distance fibers~\cite{Korzh2015} and in free-space~\cite{Ursin2007} or inter-continental satellite-based channels~\cite{Liao2018}.
+The first experimental test of QKD using the BB84 protocol was reported by~\cite{Bennett1992d} who used weak coherent pulses to emulate single-photon states.
+However, it was pointed out that such a realization is vulnerable to photon-number-splitting attack (also known as beam-splitting attack), allowing an eavesdropper to exploit multiphoton pulses for error-free interception of key bits.~\cite{Brassard2000} later showed that such an attack in combination with limited detection efficiency and dark counts (when a photodetector, working in Geiger mode, produces a false click in the absence of an incoming photon) strongly limits the practical applicability of QKD.
+To overcome the limitation, modified QKD protocols were proposed, such as SARG~\cite{Scarani2004}, in which every key bit is encoded into a pair of nonorthogonal states, hence reducing the efficiency of photon-number-splitting attack for an eavesdropper, or the decoy-state protocol~\cite{Hwang2003}, using additional multiphoton states to detect the splitting.
+These developments enabled numerous experimental realizations of QKD in long-distance fibers~\cite{Korzh2015} and in free-space~\cite{Ursin2007} or intercontinental satellite-based channels~\cite{Liao2018}.

 The security analysis of QKD protocols is largely defined by the set of assumptions on the protocol implementation and on the capabilities of a malicious eavesdropper.
-One major assumption and necessity to achieve a secure QKD protocol is that the classical communication of the QKD protocol is transmitted through an authenticated channel to prevent an eavesdropper from performing a man-in-the-middle attack on either the classical channel or jointly on the classical and the quantum channel.
-An authenticated classical channel can be established from a non-authenticated one by using message authentication codes that in turn consume short keys.
+One major assumption and necessity to achieve a secure QKD protocol is that the classical communication of the QKD protocol is transmitted through an authenticated channel to prevent an eavesdropper from performing a man-in-the-middle attack either on the classical channel or jointly on the classical and quantum channels.
+An authenticated classical channel can be established from a nonauthenticated one by using message authentication codes that in turn consume short keys.